pythonindia/inpycon-blog/content/blog/2019-announcing-keynote-speaker-for-pycon-india-2019-asldevi.md

 work cultures at small startups, MNCs and remote teams where she has been through the lows and highs women in tech from different perspectives.
-She has been an active member of the PyCon India community since its inception, as a volunteer and as a speaker
+She has been an active member of the PyCon India community since its inception, as a volunteer and a speaker.

 <br>